 Some companies offer standalone payment gateways, while some larger processors and merchant acquirers offer gateways as part of their suite of acquiring services.
 Gateways can integrate to multiple processors, which means that a business can change its acquiring bank or processor without having to change the payment integrations to its software.

-A payment facilitator may bundle a payment gateway together with its other solutions, or it might let the merchants choose their own gateways and simply support them with the appropriate technical integrations.
+Companies may bundle a payment gateway together with its other solutions, or it might let the merchants choose their own gateways and simply support them with the appropriate technical integrations.

 Beyond simply packaging up transaction data and routing it on, payment gateways also offer a variety of ancillary services.
 Some offer tokenization or fraud protection, for example, and some cater to specific verticals.